Originally published March 7, 2016, at 2:31 p.m., updated August 9, 2018

 Pretrial Justice Institute

-PJI supports the use of data-driven, evidence-informed policies and practices across the juvenile and adult pretrial justice continuum in order to eliminate outcomes that are influenced by race, gender, social class or economic status.
+PJI supports the use of data-driven, evidence-informed policies and practices across the juvenile and adult pretrial justice continuum to eliminate outcomes that are influenced by race, gender, social class or economic status.

 W. Haywood Burns Institute for Juvenile Justice Fairness and Equity